timlovescoding/neutral_network/README.md

 To resolve this issue, we will take the node output value (Y) and put it into an **activation function** which gives us f(Y) for f is the activation function.
 There are many activation functions that we can look into but let's put our focus on the Sigmoid and ReLu function as it is most popularly used.

-I found a visualization to aid the explanation, please head to the author's article !(HERE)[https://towardsdatascience.com/forward-propagation-in-neural-networks-simplified-math-and-code-version-bbcfef6f9250or more information] for more information if needed:
+I found a visualization to aid the explanation, please head to the author's article [HERE](https://towardsdatascience.com/forward-propagation-in-neural-networks-simplified-math-and-code-version-bbcfef6f9250or more information) for more information if needed:

 **add gif**